Joe-Seifert/google_api_etl/README.md

 The _token_fpath_ argument of the _authenticate()_ function will reference this file path.
 If you put your token in the same file path as I did (relative to the active directory) you will not have to specify this.

-Initialize the application by saving the output from the _authenticate()_ function to a variable, which will be used as the _auth_var_ argument in all future functions
+Initialize the application by saving the output from the _authenticate()_ function to a variable, which will be used as the _auth_var_ argument in all future functions.

 # todo